Arokia-Nivin/weather-app-react/README.md

 # Weather React App

-This Weather App is made with React-Redux.
+This Weather App is made with React-Redux and uses Redux-thunk as the middleware.

 ## Available Scripts